Contrast-Security-OSS/docs/content/tools/plugins/MavenPlugin.md

 ### serverPath

-Multi-module Maven builds can appear as different servers in TeamServer.
-If you would like to discourage this behavior and would rather see all modules appear under the same server in TeamServer, then please set the `serverPath` property.
+Multi-module Maven builds can appear as different servers in Contrast.
+If you want to discourage this behavior, and prefer to see all modules appear under the same server in Contrast, set the `serverPath` property.

 ## Containers